 7. Go from the presence of a foolish man when you do not perceive in him the lips of knowledge!

 8. The wisdom of a prudent man is to understand his way, but deceit is the folly of fools.

-9. Fools scorn the guilt offering, but favor is among the upright.
+9. Guilt makes fools mock, but favor is among the upright.

 10. The heart knows its own bitterness, and no stranger can share its joy.

-11. The house of wicked men will be destroyed, but the tent of the upright will flourish.
+11. The house of wicked men will be destroyed, but the dwelling of upright men will flourish.

 12. There is a way that seems right to a man, but at its end are the ways of death.

 13. Even in laughter, a heart may be in pain, but after that gladness is grief.

 14. A backslidden heart is filled with its own ways, and a good man, with his.